 The budget is adopted by the School's Board of Directors on or before July 1 of each year by motion in the minutes.
 All budget amounts presented in the accompanying supplementary information have been adjusted for legally authorized amendments.
-The budgetary basis differs from the basis used for financial reporting purposes in that it includes an allowance for depreciation and excludes changes in long term obligations including principal payments on long term debt and changes in compensated absences.
+The budgetary basis differs from the basis used for financial reporting purposes in that it includes an allowance for depreciation and excludes principal payments on long term debt.